mezzio/mezzio-hal/docs/book/doctrine.md

 [Doctrine](https://www.doctrine-project.org/) is a well-known and popular Object Relational Mapper; you will find it in use across pretty much every PHP framework.
-Expressive is no different.
+Mezzio is no different.

 How do you generate HAL for Doctrine resources?
 As it turns out, the same way you would for any other objects you might have: create metadata mapping the